Primary

 Point your fingers away from your body to protect your wrists, and keep your hips elevated throughout.
 Move opposite hand and foot together in small steps.

-Want Crab Walk in your program?
+See where Crab Walk fits in your weekly plan

 Sit on ground with hands behind you, fingers pointing away.